 In the paediatric population, the degree of ligamentous laxity of the foot results in relative pes planus that resolves over time 5.
 Within the first decade, there is spontaneous development of a strong arch.

-Pes planus may occur in as many as 20% of the adult population.
-Although, the majority of patients are asymptomatic and require no treatment.
-There is some evidence to suggest that flat feet protects against stress fracture.
+Pes planus may occur in as many as 20% of the adult population, although the majority of patients are asymptomatic and require no treatment.
+There is some evidence to suggest that flat feet protect against stress fractures.

-There are several conditions that are associated with pes planus:
+There are several conditions associated with pes planus: